 “During the Golden Quarter, customers spend in waves,” says Chris Guillot of Merchant Method.
 “For most, shopping occasions can vary by week — hostess gifts in late November, presents for teachers in early December, items that need to be shipped by mid-December, and more.”

-Remember, most of 2018’s holiday sales happened in-store.
+Remember, most holiday sales happen in-store.
 That means lots of foot traffic, and lots of chances to engage shoppers through visual displays.

 “The Golden Quarter is typically the heaviest quarter for foot traffic in brick-and-mortar stores,” says William Alzamora, Director of Operations for DanaTyler “The holiday shopping season gives stores the opportunity to highlight new and exciting items.
 Our average transactions are typically much higher and in-store footsteps increase dramatically.”